LukasVolgger/QuizApp/README.md

 <br>
 <details><summary><b>Available Languages</b></summary>

-- German<br>
+- [X] German<br>

 </details>

 <details><summary><b>Functionality</b></summary>

-- Fully playable <br>
+- [X] Fully playable
-- Responsive Webdesign <br>
+- [X] Responsive Webdesign
-- Depending on whether the question was answered correctly or incorrectly, a tone is played <br>
+- [X] Depending on whether the question was answered correctly or incorrectly, a tone is played
-- If a question is answered incorrectly, the correct answer will be highlighted <br>
+- [X] If a question is answered incorrectly, the correct answer will be highlighted
-- More categories, questions and answers can easily be added or changed in questionpool.js
+- [X] More categories, questions and answers can easily be added or changed in questionpool.js

 </details>

 <h2 id="preview">Preview</h2>